j-b-ferguson/usa-storm-events-2019-data-analysis/README.md

 <p align="center">Figure 7: A bar chart showing damage cost to property and crops caused by weather events in 2019.</p>

 <p align="justify">
-Another way to ascertain the effect that weather events (including storm events) had in 2019 is to measure the overall impact on human life.
-Consider figure 8 below, the impact coefficient has been created to measure the effect of such events, and is defined by the following equation:
+Another way to ascertain the effect that storm events had in 2019 is to measure the overall impact on human life.
+Consider figure 8 below, the impact coefficient has been created to measure the effect of such events and is defined as follows:
 </p>

 <p align="center">